Swimming at the 2024 Summer Olympics – Men's 200-metre backstroke: Final

 The final took place at 20:37 on 31 July.
 Greece's Apostolos Christou led the race at the 50 metre, 100 metre and 150 metre splits.
 At the 150 metre split he was over a second ahead of Kós in second place.
 Over the final 50 metres, Kós overtook Christou to claim the gold medal, finishing with a time of 1:54.26.
 Christou won the silver with a national record of 1:54.82, and Mityukov won the bronze with a national record of 1:54.85.
 France's Mewen Tomac finished fourth with 1:55.38, which was also a new national record.
 Coetze finished seventh with 1:55.60, which broke the African record set by George Du Rand in 2009.
 Rand's record was set with a supersuit, before they were banned in 2009 due to giving larger athletes a greater advantage.

-Kós' win made him the second Hungarian Olympic gold medallist.
+Kós' win made him the second Hungarian Olympic gold medallist at the 2024 Games.
 Christou's second-place finish made him the first Greek Olympic medallist in pool swimming since the first Olympics in 1896.
 Sophie Kaufman from SwimSwam believed that his performance was "one of the biggest surprises of the meet" due to him being the oldest swimmer in the final and having the slowest personal best.